What Is an NPI number and What Is It Used For?

 HIPAA has made basic rules for all the covered healthcare providers, clearinghouses, and healthcare plans listed below.

-According to CMS, it is mandatory for all covered healthcare providers, clearinghouses, and healthcare plans to use NPIs to perform all the HIPPA financial and administrative transactions.
+According to CMS, it is mandatory for all covered healthcare providers, clearinghouses, and healthcare plans to use NPIs to perform all HIPPA financial and administrative transactions.

 Can NPI replace TIM (Tax Identification Number)?